-- 3.1.1 A review of community centres was carried out in 2009/10 to ensure they met the needs of the local population while offering good value for money.
-This also included consideration of the transfer of these assets, or of their management, to community-based organisations. - 3.1.2 A Policy Framework for setting up arrangements with community groups to manage community centres under appropriate circumstances involving a long-term lease and management agreement was approved by Cabinet on 15 December 2010.
-This framework is attached as an Appendix and provides that the leases are to be granted at a notional rent which is less than market value. - 3.1.3 The newly built community centre and sports pitches are not planned to be managed directly by the Council, but instead by a community organisation experienced in running similar facilities. - 3.1.4 The Council has been advised that a request for expressions of interest to run the new facilities was issued to six community organisations by Upton Parish Council in 2014/5.
+- 3.1.5 Given that the undervalue is less than £2m the Council may rely on the general consent as explained in the November report (paragraph 3.2.5) to progress the proposed transaction - 3.1.6 A Policy Framework for setting up arrangements with community groups to manage community centres under appropriate circumstances involving a long-term lease and management agreement was approved by Cabinet on 15 December 2010.
+This framework provides that the leases are to be granted at a notional rent which is less than market value. - 3.1.7 The newly built community centre and sports pitches are not planned to be managed directly by the Council, but instead by a community organisation experienced in running similar facilities. - 3.1.8 The Council has been advised that a request for expressions of interest to run the new facilities was issued to six community organisations by Upton Parish Council in 2014/5.
 Responses were received from three of these organisations.
 A request was then made for a business plan to be prepared by each of these interested organisations.
 Only one organisation, Community Spaces Northampton Limited (CSN), submitted a business plan, based on the proposed size and design of the community centre at that time.
 In December 2015, the Council requested CSN to revise and update their business plan given that additional funding had been secured for a larger community centre with additional facilities.
 They were given till the end of January 2016 to prepare a Business Plan Application and financial projections.
-As a result of revisions to the centre design and re-submission of the planning application in March 2016, CSN revised and submitted their Business Plan and projections in May 2016. - 3.1.5 The business plan application received was evaluated on the following criteria:
+As a result of revisions to the centre design and re-submission of the planning application in March 2016, CSN revised and submitted their Business Plan and projections in May 2016.

+3.1.9 The business plan application received was evaluated on the following criteria:

 Criteria How Assessed/Priority

 1 Legal governance, including legal set-up, policies, licensing, power to hold land/property Pass/Fail

 2 Current financial viability Pass/Fail

 3 Public Access experience Medium

 4 Community Engagement experience High

 Quality of Business Plan:

 5 Community Engagement plans Medium

 6 Community Activity plans High

-7 Achieving management agreement objectives Low
+7 7 Achieving management agreement objectives Low

-8 Sustainable 5-year financial forecasts High 9 Adequate processes/procedures/systems Adequate processes/procedures/systems Low
+8 Sustainable 5-year financial forecasts High

+9 9 Adequate processes/procedures/systems Low